growwithgooglema/projects/CONTRIBUTING.md

     git add --all
     git commit -m "commit message"
     ```
-- After committing, push the changes to your fork on GitHub.

 #### Best practices for commits

 - **Make meaningful, cohesive, focused commits.** Commit when an objective has been completed, or before a major change is made.
 Break changes up into topics so the maintainer can easily accept or reject changes from a pull request.
 - **Include a commit message, with an imperative title.** See [How to make a Git commit message](https://chris.beams.io/posts/git-commit/).

+### Push

+- **Please push to `dev` or another topic branch.
+Please do not push directly to `master`.** It is best to reserve the `master` branch for just one cohesive version of the app that always works.
+- Changes to forks can be merged into the `upstream master` with pull requests.

 ### Submit pull request

 - If you are not a repository owner, you will need to submit a pull request from a fork to merge changes.
-- A pull request asks the owner of the master repository to merge changes from the requester's fork to the master repository.
+- A pull request asks the owner of the master repository to merge changes from the requester's branch or fork to the master repository.
 See [About pull requests on GitHub](https://help.github.com/articles/about-pull-requests/).
 - Click "New pull request" on the master repository's GitHub page.
-- Click "Compare across forks."
+- If you forked the repository, click "Compare across forks."
 The base fork is the location in the master repository where the changes will go.
 The head fork is your fork where the changes are located.

 #### Best practices for pull requests

+- **Submit pull requests for review by other team members.** Even if you have access to the master, making a pull request for a merge from `dev` to `master`, and requesting review, helps keep team members accountable and helps prevent merge conflicts and breaking of functionality.
-- **Create pull requests from topic branches.** Creating a branch for your project, and submitting the pull request from that branch, helps keep the master repository organized.
+- **Create pull requests from topic branches.** Creating branches like `dev` and feature or topic branches, and submitting pull requests from a branch, helps keep the master repository organized.
 - **Provide a descriptive pull request message.**
   - List changes with bullet points.
   - Reference other pull requests that may be superseded by this request.